Series

 Robert Walser, or: The melting point

-This was written, rather romantically and morbidly, by the twenty-eight-year-old Robert Walser in his novel Geschwister Tanner.
-Fifty years later, on Christmas Day, he himself lay dead in the snow near Herisau in the canton of Appenzell, struck down by a heart attack.
-Two farm boys found the body; an unnamed police photographer took the last picture.
+This was written, rather romantically morbid, by the twenty-eight-year-old Robert Walser in his novel The Tanner Siblings.
+Fifty years later, on Christmas Day, he himself lay, struck down by a heart attack, in the snow near Herisau in the canton of Appenzell.
+Two farm boys find the body; an unnamed police photographer takes the last picture.

-Arnold Odermatt could not have staged the traces of the accident any better.
+Arnold Odermatt could not have staged the traces of the tragedy better.

-An appropriation of this image resulted in a work that was shown in a collective exhibition in October 2024 at the Leupin Gallery in Basel.
-It is a tetraptych that takes up the poet's last image, liberates it from its sober, documentary black and white, and playfully continues it."
+An appropriation of this image resulted in a work that was shown as part of a group exhibition in October 2024 at the Galerie Leupin in Basel.
+It is a tetraptych that takes up the poet's last image, liberates it from its sober, documentary black and white, and playfully continues it.

 Till Heene, October 2024